-Loans and advances are carried at amortised cost net of expected credit loss.
+Loans and advances are carried at amortised cost gross of expected credit loss.
 The estimated fair value of loans and advances represents the discounted amount of estimated future cash flows expected to be received.
-Expected cash flows are discounted at effective interest rate to determine fair value.
+Expected cash flows are discounted at average of prime lending rate and maximum lending rate to determine fair value.